jamiebrynes7/reddit-to-wordcloud/README.md

 ## Getting Started

 **Prerequisites**
-You must have Python 3.5 or greater installed on your system.
+You must have Python 3.6 installed on your system.

 1. Clone this repository with `git clone git@github.com:jamiebrynes7/reddit-to-wordcloud.git`
 2. (optional) Create a virtual environment